 If you haven’t already, consider switching to an offer vs. serve model to reduce unnecessary food waste.

-In a recent school audit, it was uncovered that 13 gallons of milk were thrown away in one day.
+In one research study, it was uncovered that 13 gallons of milk were thrown away in one day.
 And yet, the government has not mandated that students must take a carton of milk with their lunch since 1982.

 Allowing students to choose items like milk or fruit could lead to a lot less inventory being thrown in the trash.

-Adding a share table is a fantastic way to reduce food waste in K-12 cafeterias.
-In case you are unaware, s share table is a place in your cafeteria to put extra, uneaten food items that are then offered to students or donated.
+Adding a share table is a fantastic way to reduce food waste in K‑12 cafeterias.
+A share table is a place in your cafeteria to put extra, uneaten food items that are then offered to students or donated.

-And it’s easy to see why they’re so popular in K-12 cafeterias: they cost very little to set up and help to feed those in need.
+And it’s easy to see why they’re so popular in K‑12 cafeterias: they cost very little to set up and help to feed those in need.
 On top of that, share tables help reduce food waste.
-While share tables being incredibly easy to implement, only around 500 of 98,000 public schools have one.
+While share tables can be very easy to implement, fewer than 1% of public schools have one.

 You’ve adjusted your inventory to your students’ tastes, planned meals accordingly, and offered uneaten foods to other students.
 Now, what do you do with the leftovers?
 Donate, donate, donate!